Code-Institute-Submissions/Savy92-PP1/README.md

 ## Known Issues
 - For smaller screen clarity, i would have added a hamburger icon to shorten the webpage and clean up the design.
-- Under the reviews section, i would add card layouts for the text again for clairty and a better user experience.
+- Under the reviews section, i would add card layouts for the text which would provide the user with a image of the member and the name, again for clairty and a better user experience as they can relate to the member.

 <hr>